mosmystery/M-Camera/README.md

 # M-Camera
 A flexible camera system for GMS 2.3+, focused on quick setup and ease of use.
-This has been designed and tested with single-view pixel art games in mind, however it may well work (or grow to work) beyond those contexts.
+This has been designed with single-view pixel art games in mind, however it may well work (or grow to work) beyond those contexts.
 Special thanks to Pixelated Pope and Shaun Spalding for their camera tutorials on YouTube.
 ### Features:
 - Optionally self-managed host object, to streamline setup.